2025-07-07 by Chris

 There are many no-code platforms out there.
 But almost all of them rely on hidden logic behind visual blocks:

-conditionsWanderer turns that upside down.
+if-else conditionsWanderer turns that upside down.

 In Wanderer, edges are the logic.